Whoa! What an emotional rollercoaster of an episode this was!

 Before I get onto Will’s character journey regarding Mathew and Vic, here’s some certain points about the episode to mention.
 As I mentioned, Will’s relationship with Ellie continues to be rocky, especially when he promised marriage to her.
 Not certain how this is going to be resolved next time.

 There’s no news about Cathy Keating’s mother in this episode after Gerodie sent her to an asylum, though that does get mentioned.
-Leonard also rekindles the heat between Tessa Peake-Jones as Mrs. C and her husband as well as shares to Oliver Dimsdale as Daniel he’s had a letter from his dad.
+Leonard also rekindles the heat between Tessa Peake-Jones as Mrs. C and her husband as well as sharing to Oliver Dimsdale as Daniel he’s had a letter from his dad.

 Going back to the Mathew and Vic stuff, there seems to be this homosexual activity going on to what caused the boys to end up locked up in a boxing ring that led them to almost committing suicide.
 It angers Will to discover what kind of man Vic is once his true colours have been revealed. 😦